FireController1847/Pandora.js/README.md

 ## ⚠ This Module Is Not Complete
 All Pandora methods may not be completed.
 I've taken the time and effort to reverse engineer the Pandora API (with some help of [this doc sheet](https://6xq.net/pandora-apidoc/rest/), although not much), but since Pandora doesn't ensorse the usage of this API, they may change things at will without notice.
 Versions of this module will break randomly, and patches may or may not be fixed. **All pull requests to help add more methods or items to the API are appreciated.**

-## ⚠ There are 'with good intent` conditions you should follow!
+## ⚠ There are 'with good intent' conditions you should follow!
 Pandora does not endorse the usage of this API, and it may even get your account banned.
 If you use this API to pirate songs or play songs without playing the additional ads for them, **you are doing so at your own risk**.
 This API is merely to provide a way to use Pandora in Node.js.
 What you do with it is on you.
 If Pandora Media comes after you, sues you, or anything similar because your app is breaking the terms of service (or anything similar), you CANNOT blame this API.

 **You must ALWAYS play ads on a non-premium user account!**